-Guidance - How you should do it Protocol - What you must do • Be correct based on the legal definitions (explain the context of the abuse, neglect, and/or dependency and how it relates to the child maltreatment); Document specific caretaker behavior that resulted in harm to the child(ren) or clarify the absence of risk of harm; • Identify the effects of neglect, abuse and/or dependency on the child(ren); • Identify the steps taken by the agency and/or parent to protect the child(ren); Identify the family strengths and needs; Document the need for continued involuntary services to address the identified safety issues and future risk of harm to the child(ren); and Be made within 45 calendar days for a CPS Assessment, or there must be documentation to reflect the rationale to extend the CPS Assessment beyond the required timeframes.
-In cases where the perpetrator remains unknown, but the MAKING THE CASE DECISION caregivers are the only people responsible for the care of the child, The CPS Assessment Documentation Tool must document answers to the a case decision of Unsubstantiated or Protective Services Not following questions: 1.
-Has the maltreatment occurred with frequency and/or is the Needed would not be appropriate.
-Indicator 1 on the Safety maltreatment severe?
-Assessment Tool (DSS-5231) can help guide decision making in 2.
+Guidance - How you should do it Protocol - What you must do • Be correct based on the legal definitions (explain the context of the abuse, neglect, and/or dependency and how it relates to the child maltreatment); Document specific caretaker behavior that resulted in harm to the child(ren) or clarify the absence of risk of harm; Identify the effects of neglect, abuse and/or dependency on the child(ren); Identify the steps taken by the agency and/or parent to protect the child(ren); Identify the family strengths and needs; Document the need for continued involuntary services to address the identified safety issues and future risk of harm to the child(ren); and Be made within 45 calendar days for a CPS Assessment, or there must be documentation to reflect the rationale to extend the CPS Assessment beyond the required timeframes.
+MAKING THE CASE DECISION The Assessment caseworker needs to document the case decision The CPS Assessment Documentation Tool must document answers to the in behaviorally specific language that explains any safety concerns following questions: that exist as well as the family, Safety Network, and agency's 1.
+Has the maltreatment occurred with frequency and/or is the response.
+When safety threats are present at the time of the case maltreatment severe? decision and the case decision is to send the family for In Home 2.
 Are there current safety issues?
-Would the child be unsafe in the home cases where there is an unknown perpetrator and a child/ren may still be at risk of future harm and in need of protection.
-Further where the abuse, neglect, or dependency occurred?
-(Note: If the child(ren) is separated from their parent or access is restricted and that guidance can be found under the Decision Making in Cases with separation/restriction continues to be necessary due to safety issues, Unexplained/Poorly Explained Injuries with Unknown Perpetrators then this question must be answered "yes.") section.
+Would the child be unsafe in the home services, Assessment caseworkers must consider whether the child where the abuse, neglect, or dependency occurred?
+(Note: If the is at serious and/or imminent risk of foster care.
+A child is child(ren) is separated from their parent or access is restricted and that considered at serious and/or imminent risk of foster care when separation/restriction continues to be necessary due to safety issues, absent effective, preventive services, foster care is the planned then this question must be answered "yes.") arrangement for the child.
 3. Is the child at risk of future harm?
 4. Is the child in need of protection?
-To make a case decision to substantiate or find child protective services needed, the answer to one or more of the above questions must be "yes."
-See Family
+In North Carolina, referrals to CPS In-Home Services are based on a family's need to "to improve the quality of child care, to be more To make a case decision to substantiate or find child protective services needed, adequate parents, guardians, or caretakers, and to preserve and the answer to one or more of the above questions must be "yes."
+See Family stabilize family life" as found in N.C.G.S. § 7B-300.
+Every child will not meet the serious and/or imminent risk criteria outlined by the Administration of Children and Families.
+The Assessment caseworker should include in their documentation whether: